sigsum/ansible/README.md

 # Sigsum ansible collection

-This repository contains ansible roles for deploying sigsum transparency logs on Debian-bookworm systems.
+This repository contains ansible roles for deploying sigsum transparency logs and witnesses on Debian-bookworm systems.
 Each role has a slightly more detailed README.

 ## Install